TRIUMF-MDS-Capstone2023/project/docs/final/report/data-science-methods/regressor/xgbregressor.md

 ## Why did we choose this model?

-For our baseline model, we selected XGBoost {cite}`Chen_2016` because of its impressive performance and fast execution compared to other baseline models we experimented with.
+For our baseline model, we have attempted training XGBRegressor, RandomForestRegressor, LigtGBM and CatBoostRegressor.
+Out of all the models we have trained, we selected XGBRegressor {cite}`Chen_2016` as our baseline model because of its impressive performance and fast execution compared to other baseline models we experimented with.
 We employed XGBRegressor to train our data set, which exclusively consisted of muons.
 In addition to the previously mentioned engineered features, we included `total_in_time_hits` as one of the features in our model.
 The target variable `y_train` used for training the model corresponds to the calculated ring radius (`ring_radius_calc`), which is the theoretical ring radius determined based on the track momentum and mass of the particles.

 ## Performance